mithildani/swinemovement/README.md

 ## How do I start dev?
 (Dev Setup) ##
 ### System Prerequisite ###
 1. System must have python 3.8 and pip installed (Recommended to use a python virtual environment)
-2. System must have docker installed
-3. System must have docker-compose installed
+2. System must have git, docker, docker-compose installed
-4. System must have enough RAM to run docker containers
+3. System must have enough RAM to run docker containers

 ### Steps to setup dev service ###